timfayz/authentic-linux/README.md

 Install Linux *the hard way*.
 For those who love minimalism, simplicity and mindfulness of what's going on under the hood.
 Congnitive load is higher than usual!
 So don't try to do it *one* day/week/month.
 Be patient, calm and detached.
 If it burdens you - f\*ck it!

 ## Stack
+These tools are chosen carefully and wisely.

+[base]
 * Syslinux - as bootloader for any Linux distribution
 * Void Linux - as a base distribution and package manager
 * Xorg - as display server